Call Now 877.767.2407Wednesday, December 07, 2022

 By the RestorationSOS Educational Staff

-When flooding disasters occur, it is not at all uncommon for thousands of residents to be displaced for an extended period.
+When floods happen, it is not at all uncommon for thousands of residents to be displaced for an extended period.
 Likewise, many businesses in the path of these storms may be shuttered for days, weeks, or even months.
 The ripple effects from shutdowns due to floods may be felt for a long time to come and, in some cases, may be impossible to recover from.

 The loss incurred depends on the type of business involved.
 Floods in recent years in Alabama destroyed cattle, chickens, and horses, almost instantly resulting in more than a month of work lost until the livestock could be replaced.
 Car dealerships hit by floods may see a large percentage of their inventory damaged, leaving them in unsellable condition and, in all likelihood, having to be scrapped as salvage titles.
 And businesses that are transportation-based may see operations grind to a halt if their trucks or other transport vehicles are unable to cross flooded areas in order to reach their destination.